Daily first-time positivity rates soar: State to 11.08%, Palm Beach County to 10.38%

 Deaths have had upward and lower trends since the pandemic in Florida.
 A few months ago they were averaging more than 1,200 a week with one-week figures earlier in the mid 200s.

-Palm Beach County's death count is higher than 16 states, including Rhode Island at 1,704 with no data Thursday through Sunday.
+Palm Beach County's death count is higher than 16 states, including Rhode Island at 1,742.

 Fourth-place Hillsborough County rose by 6 to 1,064, Pinellas rose by 6 to 1,035 in fifth place, Polk stayed at 767 in sixth, Orange by 4 to 732 in seventh, Duval by 5 to 722 in eighth and Lee stayed at 652 in ninth.